iwaag/nodeutils/README.md

 Use an equivalent `launchd` schedule on macOS.

+## Design rule: keep service-specific observation knowledge out of collector orchestration

+Keep nodeutils collection flow generic and place service-specific probe paths or evaluation rules in a separate, closed registry/module.
+At the current scale a static registry is sufficient; do not add dynamic plugin loading preemptively.
+If the service catalog grows, move probe specifications into validated deployment profile observation metadata, have nctl render them into probe hints, and keep nodeutils responsible only for bounded execution and common result normalization.

 ## Tests

 Run the ordinary suite with `uv run pytest -q --durations=20`.
 The repository